 While indexed objects can be returned as the same type as they were before they were indexed, only the values of public properties with both a getter and a setter are populated by default.

 IClient interface has another method for getting indexed objects:

 GetWithMeta.
 This method returns the indexed object wrapped in a

 GetResult object.
-A typical use case for this method is to retrieve the object along with its version number, which you can use in optimistic concurrency checks (that is, updating objects only if they haven't changed since being fetched).
+A typical use case for this method is retrieving the object and its version number, which you can use in optimistic concurrency checks (updating objects only if they haven't changed because they are being fetched).

-You might not be able to de-serialize types without parameter-less constructors or outer dependencies.
+You might be unable to de-serialize types without parameter-less constructors or outer dependencies.
 In many cases, that is a sign that the types are not suitable to use as search results.
-In these cases, it is probably better to only fetch their IDs and then get them from the database or other backing store, or project their values using the Select method.
-However, by adding to
+In these cases, it is probably better to only fetch their IDs and then get them from the database or other backing store or project their values using the Select method.
+However, by adding to the

 Client class conventions, you can customize how instances of a specific class are created.